MERC Bylaws as of February 14, 2020

 Section 4.
 Education Committee.
 The Education Chairperson(s) shall lead the Committee which consists of registered members.
 This Committee shall plan and coordinate educational topics to be presented in conjunction with regularly scheduled member meetings.

 Section 5.
 Community Cares Committee.
 The Community Cares Chairperson(s) shall lead the Committee which consists of registered members.
 This Committee shall be responsible for coordinating the charitable contributions and community involvement of MERC.
 This Committee shall be responsible for the annual Holiday Meeting typically held in December.
 The main focus of this Committee is to keep MERC focused on giving back to the communities that we work and live in.

 ARTICLE VII – Dues and Fees

 Section 1.
 Annual Dues.
 The amount of dues shall be established by the Executive Committee to cover reasonable expenses of the organization, maintaining the organizations non-profit status.
 Membership dues and conference fees shall be reviewed annually by the Executive Committee.
 Changes shall be implemented upon approval of the Executive Committee.
-Each primary contact member of the member company shall be responsible for payment of the dues.
+Each member shall be responsible for payment of the dues.

 ARTICLE VIII – Books and Records

 Section 1.
 Books and Records.
 The organization shall keep correct and complete books and records of accounts and shall also keep minutes of the proceedings of its member representatives as well as keep a record giving all the names and addresses of all its member companies and their representatives.

 Section 1.
 Checks, Drafts and Funds.
 All checks, drafts or other orders for payment of money shall be signed by the appropriate officer of the organization as determined by resolution of the Executive Committee.

 Section 2.
 Deposits.
 All funds of the organization shall be deposited in a timely manner to the credit of the organization in such banks as the Executive Committee may select.